Welcome to Rock Chalk Revue

 Brief History of the Show

-Seventy-Three Years ago, a business student by the name of Roy Wonder began the tradition we now call Rock Chalk Revue.
+Seventy-Six Years ago, a business student by the name of Roy Wonder began the tradition we now call Rock Chalk Revue.
 Wonder was looking for a way to further exemplify the University of Kansas: a campus-wide variety show.
 During this time, K-State was producing a show called Y-Orpheum.
 Wonder used their production as inspiration for KU to do something quite similar.
 In 1949, Wonder was quoted in the University Daily Kansan as saying “The idea is well-established at many schools.
 We hope this show will be the first of many.”

 In the beginning, few students joined Wonder in his enthusiasm for the show.
 That is until Ross Miller, the producer of K-State’s show, wrote a letter to the Kansan criticizing KU for stealing K-State’s idea.
 Fortunately, this caught the attention of many students at KU and sparked yet another rivalry between the two schools.
 What the students did not know, however, was that Miller and Wonder had concocted this plan to garner interest and support in the show.